shellywanamaker/shellywanamaker.github.io/_posts/2017-09-27-October-Goals.md

          * Chapter X - Could I do a geoduck genetics wild vs. hatchery? (or, what is “baseline”?)
      * Grants & Fellowships
      * Extra curriculars

+#### Scientific Diving
+ - [ ] Find local vendor that sells dry suits, try on to determine size
+ - [ ] Purchase gear
+ - [ ] Start weekly dives with Will beginning early-mid October